Ingress¶

 Prerequisites¶

-In order to deploy Ingress, you must have:
+In order to deploy Ingress, you must have the following:

 Quickstart¶